rdbartram/azure-docs/includes/bastion-faq-include.md

 * Reader role on the virtual machine
 * Reader role on the NIC with private IP of the virtual machine
 * Reader role on the Azure Bastion resource
+* Reader role on the NIC with public IP Azure Bastion resource

 ### <a name="previewbill"></a>Pricing - Will I be billed for participating in the preview?